hiiamboris/red-wiki/Redbin-specification.md

 Default: type=35 (3), unit (1), head (4), length (4), values (unit*length)
 Compact: TBD
 ```
 `unit` indicates the size of the vector element type size: 1, 2, 4 or 8 bytes.
-The `values` field holds the list of values. `values` needs to be padded with NUL bytes to align the next record to a 32-bit boundary (if `uint` is equal to 1 or 2).
+The `values` field holds the list of values. `values` needs to be padded with NUL bytes to align the next record to a 32-bit boundary (if `unit` is equal to 1 or 2).

 ### Reference!